openmobilityfoundation/mobility-data-specification/policy-author/README.md

 ## Background

-The Policy API specifies a pair of endpoints and a JSON schema for communicating mobility policy and geography to providers.
+The Policy API specifies an endpoint and a JSON schema for communicating mobility policy to providers.
 This document describes a companion API to the provider-facing Policy endpoints for creating and editing Policy and Geography objects.

 [Policy PR](https://github.com/CityOfLosAngeles/mobility-data-specification/pull/322)